How to Deploy Office 365 Applications From a Server Share

 Next we install the application onto a test PC to ensure everything works as expected.

-To do this load up command prompt on a test PC and run the deployment tool from the share using the /configure option.
+To do this load up command prompt on a test PC and run the deployment tool from the share using the /configure option and again pointing to our configuration xml file.

 This will launch the deployment tool and install office to the PC.
 You wont see any progress just leave the command prompt open until the command completes and moves to the next line.